owntracks/booklet/docs/guide/whathow.md

 ## What OwnTracks does

-The OwnTracks app runs in the background on your Android or iOS device and waits for the smart phone to tell it that the device has moved, whereupon OwnTracks sends out a message with its current coordinates (and a few other things we'll discuss in a moment).
+The OwnTracks app runs in the background on your Android or iOS device and waits for the smart phone to tell it that the device has moved, whereupon OwnTracks sends out a message with its current coordinates (and a few other details we'll discuss in a moment).

 We'd like you to read this bit again:

 > _waits for the smart phone to tell it that the device has moved_

-It is very important to understand that OwnTracks literally waits for the device's operating system to inform it of a movement; only then can OwnTracks react and do something.
+It is very important to understand that OwnTracks has to wait for the device's operating system to inform it of movement; only then can OwnTracks react and do something.
 To make matters even more complicated[^1], OwnTracks on Android runs in the background, all the time, whereas on iOS it is "killed off" by the operating system and woken up every several hundred seconds, in which it gets a teeny tiny time slot to do its thing.

 That's basically all OwnTracks does.